Rising Standards Mean You Need Advanced Root Cause Analysis Now!

 - Many people apply “simple” root cause analysis techniques that really don’t work well (5-Whys, Cause-and-Effect, Fishbone Diagrams, Checklists).
 How can you tell these techniques don’t work well?
 Repeat incidents.

-- The techniques used naturally lead to weak corrective actions like retraining, longer procedures, and discipline.
+- The “simple” techniques naturally lead to weak corrective actions like discipline, retraining, and longer procedures.

-- The techniques don’t provide guidance to troubleshoot equipment problems or guide investigators to the causes of human error.
+- The simple techniques don’t guide the investigators to troubleshoot equipment problems or find the causes of human error.

 Also, they apply advanced root cause analysis to solve the problems they discover.
 This ensures effective corrective actions that stop repeat problems.

 How can you learn more about applying advanced root cause analysis to proactively improve performance?
 EASY!